Tointech/ACM-ICMR-24-TeGA/README.md

     │ ├── 2.jpg
     │ ├── ...jpg

-- Next, execute the first four sections of the notebook to initialize the environment and define essential functions.
+- Next, execute the first section `I. Init & Setup` of the notebook to initialize the environment and define essential functions.

-- In the final section, proceed to execute the cells relevant to the task you wish to explore.
+- In the last section `II.
+Execute`, proceed to execute the cells relevant to the task you wish to explore.

 ### Experimental Results